-Graduate Minor in Women’s Studies
+Graduate Minor in Women's and Gender Studies

 JOANNE HERSHFIELD, Chair

 E. Jane Burns, Feminist Medieval Studies, Courtly Love and Literature, French Feminist Theory, Women, Clothing, and Textiles, Mediterranean Silk Trade, Medieval Pilgrimage

 Joanne Hershfield, Mexican Film and Visual Culture, Feminist Film and Visual Studies